 We have pursued a number of restructuring initiatives designed to reduce costs and increase revenue across our operations.
 These initiatives included reductions in our number of manufacturing facilities and significant workforce reductions in certain areas as we realigned our business.
 Additional initiatives included establishing certain operations closer in location to our global customers and evaluating functions that may be more efficiently performed through outsourcing arrangements.
 These initiatives have been substantial in scope and disruptive to some of our historical operations.
 We may not realize the expected benefits of these new initiatives.
-As a result of these initiatives, we have incurred restructuring or other charges and we may in the future experience disruptions in our operations, loss of personnel and difficulties in delivering products timely.
-In fiscal year 2011, fiscal year 2010 and the three months ended December 30, 2011, we incurred restructuring charges of \$1.5 million, \$2.2 million and \$1.6 million, respectively, consisting primarily of employee severance and related costs resulting from reductions in our workforce.
+As a result of these initiatives, we have incurred restructuring or other charges and we may in the future experience disruptions in our operations, loss of personnel and difficulties in delivering products in a timely fashion.
+In fiscal years 2012, 2011 and 2010, we incurred restructuring charges of \$1.9 million, \$1.5 million and \$2.2 million, respectively, consisting primarily of employee severance and related costs resulting from reductions in our workforce.